jayneel-p/jaywalkin/src/pages/articles/article1.md

 ---
 title: "Introduction to Optical Tweezers and Statistical Mechanics"
-description: "An exploration of Jupyter Notebooks and LaTeX."
+description: "An exploration of LaTeX and markdown, and there integration with my website.
+Mostly I am trying to explore how to convert Latex documents in to markdownfiles.
+I have been having some trouble with rendering figures and some instances of latex equations (i.e aligned environment)"
 date: "2025-05-05"
-tags: ["jupyter", "latex", "tutorial"]
+tags: ["physics","latex"]
 layout: ../../layouts/ArticleLayout.astro
 ---